mmesh/docs/docs/platform/administration/iam-security-groups.md

+---
+title: [IAM] Security Groups Administration
+description: A security group controls access to the account's tenants.
+The administrator can manage the security groups using mmeshctl or the mmesh webUI.
+---

 # IAM: Security Groups

-A `security group` controls the access to your mmesh tenants.
+A `security group` controls access to the account's tenants.

-A security group is defined with the list of tenants that the user will have access.
+A security group is defined as the list of tenants that the user will have access to.

-The IAM subsystem of mmesh allows to manage the security groups.
+The IAM subsystem of mmesh allows the management of the security groups.

 > See [Identity and Access Management](/docs/platform/iam/authorization/#security-groups) section to find more information about the mmesh authorization subsystem.